bkper/exchange-bot/README.md

 - ```exc_base```: Optional - true/false - Defines a book as a base and only mirror transactions to other books that matches the exchange base from accounts.
 - ```exc_on_check```: Optional - true/false - True only to exchange on CHECK event.
 Default is false, performing exchange on POST events.
 - ```exc_historical```: Optional - true/false - Defines if exchange updates should consider balances since the beginning of the book's operation.
 If set to false or not present, updates will consider balances after the book's [closing date](https://help.bkper.com/en/articles/5100445-book-closing-and-lock-dates).
+- ```exc_aggregate```: Optional - true - If set to true, one exchange account named Exchange_XXX will be created for each XXX currency.
+If not present, each adjusted account will have an associated exchange account with suffix EXC.

 You can associate multiple books.